cdaecke/md_news_clickcount/Readme.md

 - ext:news >= 8.0

 ## Installation
-- Install the extension by using the extension manager or use composer
+- Install the extension by using the extension manager or use composer (`composer req mediadreams/md_news_clickcount`)
 - Include the static TypoScript of the extension

 ## Usage